khkhiu/khkhiu.github.io/_posts/2021-04-06-personal-python-pygame.md

 {: .notice--info}

 Python Crash Course is split into 2 parts.
-The first part covers the basics of python , which can be found <a href="https://khkhiu.github.io/personal/personal-python-basics/"> here </a>
+The first part covers the basics of python , which can be found <a href="https://khkhiu.github.io/personal/personal-python-basics/"> here </a>.
+The second part consist of 3 projects.

+1. Space shooter with pygame
+2. Data Visualisation with Matplotlib and Plotly
+3. Web Applications with Django

+Even though I am unlikely to go into game development, I am embarking on this project because I think it will be interesting (may or may not attempt a Tetris-esk game in the future, we will see).

 ![WIP](/assets/images/common/WIP.png)